atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If active interceptor's `.status.interceptors[].phase` is `Completed` or `.spec.heartbeatDeadlineSeconds` has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.spec.interceptors`.
+During the switch to the new interceptor, the eviction request controller will also append `.status.processedInterceptors` with the last value of `.status.activeInterceptors `.

 #### Eviction